dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 # Stream programming

 `cats-effect`-based projects have settled on `fs2`.
-It's mature, feature-rich, has an amazing community on Discord, and libraries for many technologies you may need exist that are built on top of it.
-That last part is extremely handy, because it makes your whole stack compose together well, when individual pieces are picked with care.
+It's mature, feature-rich, has an amazing community on Discord, and is a building block and lingua franca for many higher-level libraries.
+This is extremely handy as it makes your whole stack compose together well, if individual pieces are picked with care.

 # Testing